tiagoaalves/url-shortner/README.md

 ## Database
 The database, `shortened_urls_db`, for this particular challenge is stored in MongoDB following a NoSQL DB model.
 It constains a collection, `shortened_url`, with the following schema:

--`_id:` an ID atrributed autommatically by MongoDB;
+- `_id:` an ID atrributed autommatically by MongoDB;

--`urlCode:` a String that contains the code that represents the shortened version of the given link;
+- `urlCode:` a String that contains the code that represents the shortened version of the given link;

--`longUrl:` the given link to be shorten;
+- `longUrl:` the given link to be shorten;

--`shortUrl:` the full representation of the shortened link;
+- `shortUrl:` the full representation of the shortened link;

--`timesShortened:` a Number representing the ammount of times this particular `longUrl` was shortened;
+- `timesShortened:` a Number representing the ammount of times this particular `longUrl` was shortened;

--`timesAcessed:` a Number representing the ammount of times this particular `shortUrl` was acessed;
+- `timesAcessed:` a Number representing the ammount of times this particular `shortUrl` was acessed;

 This schema is built in the file `/models/Url.js`.